MONDAY: Scalable Video-to-Dataset Generation for Cross-Platform Mobile Agents

 Action Types

-(Right) Action type distribution in our dataset shows touch actions dominate at 79.83%, followed by scroll (8.53%) and other actions.
+(Bottom-Right) Action type distribution.
+Touch actions dominate at 79.83%, followed by scroll (8.53%) and other actions.

 Experiments and Results